blinkhash/foundation-v1-server/README.md

 Blinkhash Stratum Pool
 -------

 This portal is an extremely efficient, highly scalable, all-in-one, easy to setup cryptocurrency mining pool written entirely in Node.js.
 Its main features include a stratum poolserver and reward/payment/share processor.
-The website functionality has been removed as the Blinkhash Mining Pool uses a custom-built front-end and design
+The website functionality has been removed as the Blinkhash Mining Pool uses a custom-built front-end design

 #### Table of Contents
 * [Features](#features)